4hel/4hel.github.io/_posts/devops/2020-09-14-cloud-programming-simplified.md

 ## Introduction

-In 2009 there were two competing approaches to virtualization in the cloud
+In 2009 there were two competing approaches to virtualization in the cloud:

-Amazon EC2 Looking like a physical machine.
+**Amazon EC2**: Looking like a physical machine.
 The user can control the entire stack from the kernel upwards.

-Google App Engine application domain-specific platform with a clean separation between a stateless computation tier and a stateful storage tier.
+**Google App Engine**: application domain-specific platform with a clean separation between a stateless computation tier and a stateful storage tier.

 The market embraced Amazon's Low-Level approach.
 Probably because in the early days this made it easier to migrate existing workloads to the cloud.

-But over time the demand was growing to have backend services without having to deal with low- level system administration.
+But over time the demand was growing to have backend services without having to deal with low-level system administration.

 This need was addressed with **FaaS** (Function as a Service) like Amazon Lambda and **BaaS** (Backend as a Service) Like Firebase Or Dynamo DB.

 `Serverless = FaaS + BaaS` (including automatic scaling and billing by usage)

-## Emergence of serveries computing
+## Emergence of serverless computing

 ![table](/img/devops/serverless/sls-tab2.png)